-Hamilton is also home to many stunning historic homes that mark the grand architecture of years past.
-The city offers walking tours that highlights the area's most notable structures and provides a booklet that details the historical significance of each property.
+Hamilton is home to many stunning historic homes that mark the grand architecture of years past.
+The city offers walking tours that highlight the area's most notable structures and provides a booklet that details the historical significance of each property.
 Take an interactive tour of Hamilton's historic landmarks and view the tour booklet by visiting the city's digital booklet: Walking Tours of Historic Hamilton, Ohio.

 Take a step back in time and experience the most stunning and significant historical landmarks in Butler County.